Webb can showcase progress in preseason opener

 Davis Webb had to think about it for a moment, but not too long.

-The Giants’ second-year quarterback was asked if he is in the middle of the longest streak of his football-playing life without having taken the field for a game.
-It’s been over 11 months since he engineered a comeback drive against the Patriots on Aug.
+The Giants’ second-year quarterback was asked if he is in the middle of the longest streak of his football life without having taken the field for a game.
+It’s been more than 11 months since he engineered a comeback drive against the Patriots on Aug.
 31, 2017, and then spent the rest of the season watching from the sideline.

 On Thursday, the streak ends.
 Webb figures to play – and probably play a lot – in the preseason opener against the Browns at MetLife Stadium.
 The quarterback who has been shrouded for most of his career with the Giants, who was a virtual unknown to the new front office and coaching staff, will be unveiled.